realJeremySun/first-web-game-lb4/blog/2019-04-16-my-first-API-with-loopback-4-(part-1).md

 If you have tried the [Todo tutorial](https://loopback.io/doc/en/lb4/todo-tutorial.html), you probably already noticed the auto increment id feature.
 When you call the `post` API multiple times (leave `id` blank), the `id` increased by 1 every time.
 This feature is supported by the in-memory database.
 But we are using MongoDB in this project.
 If we want to have that feature, we need to do that programmatically.

-Go to `src/controllers` and open `character.controller.ts` with your favourite editer.
+Go to `src/controllers` and open `character.controller.ts` with your favourite editor.

 ```ts
   @post('/characters', {
     responses: {